Caddisfly: Development and morphology

 Caddisfly larvae are aquatic, with six pairs of tracheal gills on the underside of the abdomen.
 The eggs are laid above water on emergent twigs or vegetation or on the water surface although females of some species enter water to choose sites.
 Although most species lay eggs, a few in the genus Triplectides are ovoviviparous.
 Some species lay eggs on land and although most are associated with freshwater, a few like Symphitoneuria are found in coastal saline water.
 Philanisus plebeius females lay their eggs into the coelomic cavity of intertidal starfish.
-The larvae are long and roughly cylindrical, very similar to those of lepidoptera but lacking prolegs.
+The larvae are long and roughly cylindrical, very similar to those of Lepidoptera but lacking prolegs.
 In case-bearing species, the heads are heavily sclerotised while the abdomen is soft; the antennae are short and the mouthparts adapted for biting.
 Each of the usually ten abdominal segments bears a pair of legs with a single tarsal joint.
 In case-bearing species, the first segment bears three papillae, one above and two at the sides, which anchor the larva centrally in the tube.
 The posterior segment bears a pair of hooks for grappling.
 There are five to seven larval instars, followed by an aquatic pupa which has functional mandibles (to cut through the case), gills, and swimming legs.

 The pupal cocoon is spun from silk, but like the larval case, often has other materials attached.
 When pupating, species that build portable cases attach them to some underwater object, seal the front and back apertures against predators while still allowing water to flow through, and pupate within it.
 Once fully developed, most pupal caddisflies cut through their cases with a special pair of mandibles, swim up to the water surface, moult using the exuviae as a floating platform, and emerge as fully formed adults.
 They can often fly immediately after breaking from their pupal cuticle.
 Emergence is mainly univoltine (once per year) with all the adults of a species emerging at the same time.
 Development is within a year in warm places, but takes over a year in high latitudes and at high elevation in mountain lakes and streams.

 The adult caddisfly is a medium-sized insect with membranous, hairy wings, which are held in a tent-wise fashion when the insect is at rest.
-The antennae are fairly long and threadlike, the mouthparts are reduced in size and the legs have five tarsi (lower leg joints).
+The antennae are fairly long and threadlike, and the legs have five tarsi (lower leg joints).
+The mouthparts in adults are reduced, with a unique feature called the haustellum.
+This is a short proboscis formed by the fusion of the prelabium and the hypopharynx; it is a defining trait of the order.
 Adults are nocturnal and are attracted to light.
 Some species are strong fliers and can disperse to new localities, but many fly only weakly.
 Adults are usually short-lived, most being non-feeders and equipped only to breed.
 Once mated, the female caddisfly lays eggs in a gelatinous mass, attaching them above or below the water surface depending on species.
 The eggs hatch in a few weeks.